The search is on for the best books from the east of England

 This year will also see the return of the Exceptional Contribution Award in local publishing, as well as the Book by the Cover design award, sponsored by East Anglian Writers.

-Due to Covid-19, books must be submitted digitally in PDF, EPUB or MOBI format.
+Due to Covid-19, books must be submitted digitally in PDF, EPUB and MOBI format.